 Chris also became involved with the local chapter of a professional chef’s organization, The Connecticut Shoreline Chef’s Association, which was accredited by the American Culinary Federation.
 He organized several successful fund-raisers, produced and performed cooking demonstrations, chaired committees, wrote and photographed for the group newsletter, and served as secretary and vice president on the board.
 He was mentored by Chef Daniel Varano – a Culinary Arts Instructor and United States Culinary Team member.

-Chris continued studies in the areas of cooking, nutrition, and sanitation, and in 1985, he earned the status as a Certified Working Chef (chef with credentials a future client would lament), and in 1988, advanced to Certified Executive Chef.
-The Culinary Institute of America’s Certified Master Chefs (24 individuals in the country) were accredited by the same program.
+Chris continued studies in the areas of cooking, nutrition, and sanitation, and in 1985, he earned the status as a Certified Working Chef (Chef With Credentials a future client would lament), and in 1988, advanced to Certified Executive Chef.
+The Culinary Institute of America’s Certified Master Chefs (twenty-four individuals in the country) were accredited by the same program.

 In 1989, Chris was honored to receive the Chef of the Year award from his peers.
-It was at this time he left employment at Mercy to start Culinary Concerts,inc. Later that same year, Chris set the Guinness World Record for Omelet Making: 379 in 30 minutes.
-His Culinary Concerts team catered brunch for the 400 guests at that unique event.
+It was at this time he left employment at Mercy to start Culinary Concerts,inc. Later that same year, Chris set the Guinness World Record for Omelet Making: 379 in 30 minutes while the Culinary Concerts team catered brunch for the 400 guests at that unique event.